-Pending the adoption of the new food law, Tunisian food legislation currently consists of several general laws intended to organize the food sector and to protect consumers (law # 92-117, 1992).
+Pending a final decision concerning the adoption of the new food law, Tunisian food legislation currently consists of several general laws intended to organize the food sector and to protect consumers (law # 92-117, 1992).
 Quarantine and phytosanitary requirements apply to unprocessed agricultural products of plant origin, as well as the sanitary control of live animals and food products from animal origin as defined by laws # 92-72 and # 99-24, respectively.
 Food distribution and marketing are structured by law # 94-86 dated July 23, 1994 which organizes market and retail services.
 Finally, law # 99-42 establishes the procedures for seeds production, propagation, import, marketing and protection of the rights relating thereto.
 These laws are implemented through a set of food regulations referred to as decrees or 'Arrêtés'.
 Food control activities are coordinated by the National Agency of the Sanitary and Environmental Control of Products (ANCSEP) created in 1999.
 The ANCSEP also ensures the observance of national and international standards in matters of sanitary and environmental food controls.
+It is worth noting that in 2013, an order of the Ministry of Health canceled the mandatory character of Tunisian norms and local standards on certain food products including milk products, cereals, and fruits (Order 04/16/2013).

 Tunisia has made significant progress toward reforming its trade policy and reducing barriers facing trade of agricultural and food products.
-The law #94-41 liberalized trade and abolished the import-licensing regime to ensure compliance with WTO trade rules.
+The law #94-41 liberalized trade and abolished the importlicensing regime to ensure compliance with WTO trade rules.
 A large majority of goods can be freely imported to Tunisia, with only 3 percent of imported products needing prior authorization.
 Products under the free imports regime need an import certificate supported by commercial documentation in order to be cleared, while products not included in the free regime require an import authorization granted by the Ministry of Commerce that generally lasts for 12 months.
 To obtain this license, a number of documents are required, such as the commercial contract (or other equivalent documents), as well as information about the contracting parties, the products, their origin and where they come from.
 Export companies and companies operating under the free trade zone regime can import freely without these requirements.
 The highest tariffs are applied to fruits, vegetables, and other imported agricultural products that compete with domestic products.
 Non tariff barriers such as quotas still exist for many agricultural products.